Corporate Governance

 The Company has adopted a "company with an Auditing Group and external auditors" governance structure, and established the following meeting bodies.- Directors and Board of Directors

 The Company has appointed auditors and established the Auditing Group to exercise management audit functions.
 All auditors conduct audits of the execution of duties by the representative director and responsible directors.
-As March 23, 2022, the Board of Directors consisted of three members, including two outside auditors.
-Auditors attend important meetings such as board meetings and the Conference of Group Management, express their views, and accordingly conduct audits of the execution of duties by the representative director and responsible directors. - External Auditor
+As March 22, 2023, the Board of Directors consisted of three members, including two outside auditors.
+Auditors attend important meetings such as board meetings and the Conference of Group Management, express their views, and accordingly conduct audits of the execution of duties by the representative director and responsible directors. - Auditing Dept.

 - (2)Reasons for Adopting This Structure